Ulvens/4DT902-A2/README.md

 # README for A2

+## Java version

+Use of java 11.0.26-tem

+## INstructions from moodle

 The One-file Program Project: Step 2 - Symbol Table and Type Checking

 First of all, in Assignment 2 you are encouraged to work in pairs.
 It is not mandatory, you can work by yourself if you want to, but remember that Assignment 2 is both tricky and time consuming.
 Hence, it makes sense to work in pairs.